microsoft/live-share/welcome/welcome-joiner.md

 # Welcome to the Project Cascade!

 If you're here, one of the Project Cascade Private Preview members has probably **shared a collaboration session with you**!
 Team collaboration should be so quick and natural, that it becomes harder not to do it!
 For this reason, Project Cascade makes it simple to get started.

-Here's some quick start steps so you can get collaborating!
+Just follow these steps to join a collaboration session:

 ### 1. Download and install Project Cascade for your tool
 While ultimately an extension, follow these directions for installing Project Cascade during the Private Preview.